zenobio93/seat-docs/docs/installation_guides/ubuntu.md

 `apt-get install redis-server`

 ### SeAT Download
 Here we go, all requirements are now met.
-We will start installing SeAT ♥.
+We will start installing SeAT.
-Start with git and composer which will handle our php package dependencies and download SeAT from our repositories.
+Start with `git` and `composer` which will handle our php package dependencies and download SeAT from our repositories.
 `apt-get install git`
 `curl -sS https://getcomposer.org/installer | php -- --install-dir=/usr/local/bin --filename=composer && hash -r`

-Move to www directory with `cd /var/www` and download SeAT using `composer create-project eveseat/seat --no-dev --stability=beta`.
+Move to the www directory with `cd /var/www` and download SeAT using `composer create-project eveseat/seat --no-dev --stability=beta`.

-Then, we will add a dedicated user for security reason and in order to distinguish SeAT processes easier.
+Next, we will add a dedicated user for security reasons and in order to distinguish SeAT processes easier.
 `adduser --group --no-create-home --system --disabled-login seat` `chown seat:seat -R /var/www/seat`

-Fix read and write access to storage directory which will store backups, logs, cache and so more `chmod -R guo+w /var/www/seat/storage`
+Fix read and write access to storage directory which will store backups, logs, caches etc.
+`chmod -R guo+w /var/www/seat/storage`

 ### SeAT Setup

-Now, we will edit SeAT main configuration file `.env`.
-To do so, I'll use `nano`.
+Next, we will edit SeAT main configuration file `.env`.
+This file will be located at `/var/www/seat/.env`
-`nano /var/www/seat/.env`

-Update it with information you get early in the process.
+Update it with the information you got earlier in the installation process.
 Refer to the table bellow in order to get each parameter description.

 | Parameter Name | Default value | Description |
 |-------------------|--------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------|